Interior Eigensolver Based on Rational Filter with Composite rule

-We introduce the Zolotarev third and fourth problems with their related theoretical results~\cite{petrushev_popov_1988, STARKE1992115}.
-Zolotarev third problem proposes optimal rational functions for the separation of two regions, whereas Zolotarev fourth problem proposes the optimal uniform approximation to the sign function on two symmetric intervals.
-Since contour discretization admits the form of a rational function, it is natural to bridge the contour discretization and Zolotarev problems.
+We introduce Zolotarev's third problem with its related theoretical results~\cite{petrushev_popov_1988, STARKE1992115}.
+Zolotarev's third problem is about the optimal separation of rational function on two disjoint regions.
+Since contour discretization yields a rational function, it is natural to bridge the contour discretization and Zolotarev's third problem.